femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 ### Implementation with Dio

-The network layer is implemented with Dio.
-Another implementation can be used by implementing the `INetworkInvoker` interface easily.
+[Dio][pd_dio] is a powerful HTTP client for Dart/Flutter projects.
+This package provides an implementation of the `INetworkInvoker` interface with Dio named `DioNetworkInvoker`.

 ## Features

 - Modular and easily pluggable architecture.
 - Command-pattern-like request management.
-- Built-in support for Dio.
 - Easy integration with dependency injection frameworks like `get_it`.
 - Logging trigger function to integrate with logger of the product level.

 ## Use in Your Project

+**Tests:**
 The tests in the `test` directory demonstrates how to use the network layer.
-Also, the `example` application is a simple Flutter application that uses this network layer to fetch data from a server.
+Also, the `example` application is a simple Dart program that uses this package to fetch data from a server.

+**Example Project:**
+[example_flutter_dio][gh_example_flutter_dio] is a good example that shows how to use `flutter_network_layer_dio` in a Flutter project.
+This example also includes `get_it` to create a singleton instance of the `INetworkInvoker` with the `DioNetworkInvoker`implementation.
+As logger, `logger` package is used in this example and `onLog` function of the `DioNetworkInvoker` is set to receive logs from this package.

+Follow the steps below to use the network layer in your Dart/Flutter project:

 - Add the network module as a dependency in the `pubspec.yaml` file of the project.